duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 ## Future avenues of development {#duckling_controller-final-next-steps}

-We are, in general, satisfied with the results obtained, but many other things that could be explored.
+We are, in general, satisfied with the results obtained, but many there are many other things that could be explored.
 Here is a list of suggestions:

 - One could try to get better parameters for the camera in the simulator;
 - One could implement a Kalman filter;